Looking for Vortex Venom vs Viper Comparison? We Review Both Optics in details for you to choosing best red dot your Gun, Pistol or Rifle.

 The other thing is mounting height.
 Their ability to be mounted very low, which makes these two units very famous.

 The Vortex Venom is just 0.3 inches higher than the Viper.
-So for both scopes, there will be a bit of difference between the barrel and your line of sight.
+So for both red dot sights, there will be a bit of difference between the barrel and your line of sight.

-Although, for ArmaLite Rifle platforms, you will require riser mounts for both red dot scopes.
+Although, for ArmaLite Rifle platforms, you will require riser mounts for both red dot sights.

 Size And Weight: